barryanders/mac-primer/README.md

 ### Update Apps

-I use the [`update brew`](https://github.com/barryanders/mac-primer/blob/main/dotfiles/.commands/update) command to keep my apps updated.
+If you want to update your apps only, use the [`update brew`](https://github.com/barryanders/mac-primer/blob/main/dotfiles/.commands/update) command.

 ## [Dotfiles](https://github.com/barryanders/mac-primer/tree/main/dotfiles)